ctrivino1/Double-Machine-Learning-Python-RShiny/README.md

 ## Integrating Python Scripts within R/Rshiny

 Learn how to integrate Python scripts within RShiny and convert Pandas dataframes back to R data framess seamlessly.
-(If you use my created dml.py file  a citation is highly appreciated: [Citation](#citation))
+If you use my created dml.py function a citation is highly appreciated: [Citation](#citation)

 ## Modularizing RShiny Tabs